nkons/r2rml-parser/README.md

 # R2RML Parser

 A parser that can export relational database contents as RDF graphs, based on an R2RML mapping document.
 Contains a mapping file for the DSpace institutional repository solution, available [here](https://github.com/nkons/r2rml-parser/blob/master/src/main/resources/dspace/dspace-mapping.rdf).
-First results presented in [1].
+Early results presented in [1].

-[1] N. Konstantinou, D.E.
-Spanos, N. Houssos, N. Mitrou: Exposing Scholarly Information as Linked Open Data: RDFizing DSpace contents, In The Electronic Library, to appear (2013).

 More up-to-date results in the [wiki](https://github.com/nkons/r2rml-parser/wiki).

 ## Licence